-The Chamber Welcomes Gifts of Cash, Bequests and Estate Gifts
+The Community Chamber of Commerce Welcomes Gifts of Cash, Bequests and Estate Gifts

-Individuals wish to support the mission of the Surprise Regional Chamber of Commerce may di sos ins a variety of ways.
+Individuals wish to support the mission of the Surprise Regional Chamber of Commerce may do so in a variety of ways.

 If you would like to make a provision in you will or other estate plan read the information below.

 Bequests and Estate Plan Gifts